giampierosalvi/SynfaceSpeechRecognizer/README.md

 ### Main publications
 If you find this code useful, or if you would like to refer to it for historical reasons, please consider citing the following papers.
-There are many publications describing the system as a whole and experiments with hearing impaired users that can be found [here](http://www.kth.se/profile/giampi/publications/) searching for the term SynFace.
-However, the publications where the recognizer is described in some details are mainly the ones below:

 **Dynamic behavior of connectionist speech recognition with strong latency constraints**
 *Giampiero Salvi*